stana/akuna-component/README.md

     [{'component': <__main__.GenericFactory object at ...>, 'name': ''}, {'component': <function mountainbike_factory ...>, 'name': 'mountainbike'}]

-If component not found, query_component will return None. **get_component** could be used in exactly the same way as query_component but error will be thrown if component not found:
+If component not found, query_component will return *None*. **get_component** could be used in exactly the same way as query_component but error will be thrown if component not found:

     >>> from akuna.component import get_component
     >>> get_component('Factory', name='blah')       #doctest: +ELLIPSIS
     Traceback (most recent call last):
         ...
     ComponentDoesNotExist: 'No Component Found for type: "Factory", context: (), name: "blah"'